 What does the AVT Registry mean?

-To qualify, vendors must demonstrate:
+To join the AVT Registry, vendors must demonstrate:

-• DTAC compliance across all five pillars (clinical safety, data protection, cybersecurity, interoperability and usability)
+- DTAC compliance across all five pillars (clinical safety, data protection, cybersecurity, interoperability and usability)

-• MHRA Class I Medical Device registration, with post-market surveillance
+- MHRA Class I Medical Device registration, with post-market surveillance

-• Evidence of proven benefit within NHS care settings
+- Evidence of proven benefit within NHS care settings

-• Integration and scalability across NHS systems
+- Integration and scalability across NHS systems

-• Submission of video demonstrations, performance monitoring documents, and indicative pricing
+- Submission of video demonstrations, performance monitoring documents, and indicative pricing

-By contrast, unregistered or unverified tools risk inconsistent documentation, data privacy concerns and potential safety hazards.
-In a healthcare environment where governance is non-negotiable, the registry signals the NHS’s intent to separate credible, compliant innovation from opportunistic experimentation.
+The AVT Registry requirements are more than administrative checks.
+They form the foundation for trustworthy AI, building confidence that these tools support clinicians safely.
+Unregistered tools risk inconsistent documentation, data privacy concerns and potential safety hazards.
+In a healthcare environment where governance is non-negotiable, the AVT Registry signals the NHS’s intent to separate credible, compliant innovation from opportunistic experimentation.

 Lessons from the Better Purchasing Framework